vim-autoformat/vim-autoformat/README.md

 For each filetype, vim-autoformat has a list of applicable formatters.
 If you have multiple formatters installed that are supported for some filetype, vim-autoformat just uses the first that occurs in this list of applicable formatters.
 You can either set this list manually in your vimrc (see section *How can I change the behaviour of formatters, or add one myself?*, or change the formatter with the highest priority by the commands `:NextFormatter` and `:PreviousFormatter`.
+To print the currently selected formatter use `:CurrentFormatter`.
 If you have a composite filetype with dots (like `django.python` or `php.wordpress`), vim-autoformat first tries to detect and use formatters for the exact original filetype, and then tries the same for all supertypes occuring from left to right in the original filetype separated by dots (`.`).

 Default formatprograms